hgwr/review-tools/README.md

 2. Copy `into master from dev` and paste like `run_review.sh into master from dev` to terminal.

-3. Then, `run_review.sh` executes these operaitons.
+3. Then, `run_review.sh into master from dev` executes these operaitons.

 - `git checkout ...`
 - Preparing environments. (e.g. Database migrations)